Chinatown, Chicago: Relocation South

 Chicago's Chinatown celebrated the 100th anniversary of its relocation in 2012.

 While Chinese people in Chicago had been relatively welcomed by the locals in the past, the renewal of the Chinese Exclusion Act in 1892, in tandem with the World's Columbian Exposition in Chicago in 1893, brought a significant amount of discrimination to the Chinese population.
 Because of this, in 1912, Chinese people living in this area began moving south to Armour Square, with about half of all Chinese people moving out of Clark Street into the South Side by this time.
 Some historians say this was due to increasing rent prices, as rents were significantly higher for Chinese businesses than similar white businesses.
 Others see more complex causes: discrimination, overcrowding, a high non-Chinese crime rate, and disagreements between the two associations ("tongs") within the community, the Hip Sing Tong and the On Leong Tong.
-Largely, however, the move was a result of multiple factors including racial prejudice, cultural bias, and economic competition.
+However, the move was largely a result of multiple factors, including racial prejudice, cultural bias, and economic competition.
 One such example of racial prejudice was incited by the murder of Elsie Sigel in New York City by a supposedly Chinese man, which made white residents in Chicago suspicious of the close relationship between white women and Chinese men in their own city.
 Yet another factor that precipitated the move further south was the impending construction of a federal building in the heart of the old Chinatown in 1911, which would require many Chinese-owned buildings to be demolished.
 By 1911, prominent Chinese men in Chicago were already negotiating with property holders about moving two miles south.

 The On Leong Chinese Merchants Association constructed their headquarters along Cermak Road in 1912.

 In response to this, the move to the new South Side Chinatown was led by the On Leong Merchants Association who, in 1912, had a building constructed along Cermak Road (then 22nd Street) that could house 15 stores, 30 apartments and the Association's headquarters.
 While the building's design was typical of the period, it also featured Chinese accents such as tile trim adorned with dragons.
 The total cost of the building was $200,000.
 In addition, the On Leong Merchants Association purchased a series of ten year leases to develop the surrounding area.
 Thus, starting in 1912, the area near Wentworth Avenue and Cermak Road was officially proclaimed the "New Chinatown".
 Even in the first year of this move south, Chinese people in the new Chinatown faced significant discrimination from the established Italian community in Armor Square, causing them to restrict the new Chinatown to just one square block at 22nd Street and Princeton Avenue.
 This discrimination was a continuation of tensions that were present before the move south, when non-Chinese residents fearing a "yellow invasion" sought to block Chinese people buying property in Armour Square.